Who needs hyper? How's it work and what is it exactly? Here's the lowdown on formula for the extra-salty sweaters.

 Beyond the use of a large quantity of sodium citrate instead of sodium chloride, our Hyper Hydration Mix is also paired with a small amount of cane sugar and glucose.
 Water movement across the small intestine can be facilitated by the co-transport of sodium and glucose, where the pairing of 1 glucose molecule to every 2 sodium molecules allows the movement of 210 water molecules across the intestine via a specific sodium-glucose transporter.
 This co-transport is in addition to the passive movement of water across the intestine via osmosis.
 Because of this mechanism, we added enough glucose to the formula so that every sodium molecule could be used to maximize the movement of water into the body.

 Finally, we struggled to make this high sodium drink palatable.
 The answer finally came to us in the form of a mango, or more accurately, in the form of many mangos.
 Putting aside the science hat for a moment and considering the problem from a culinary perspective, we realized that many cultures use mango to cut the saltiness of a dish.
 To our happy surprise, it worked.
 But, it took a lot of mangos.
 The total number of mangos, not the science, is the real secret behind the formula, so we’ll keep that to ourselves for now.
 Just know that it’s the most expensive ingredient in the entire product.
 In fact, you’re not really buying a lot of sodium, you’re buying a lot of mangos.
-Still, with the lower sugar and the extremely high sodium content, there’s no way that we could ever make this product taste even close to our line of Exercise Hydration Mixes.
+Still, with the lower sugar and the extremely high sodium content, there’s no way that we could ever make this product taste even close to our line of Sport Hydration Mixes.
 Compared, however, to normal saline and many other sports drink on the market, we feel pretty good about where we landed, especially since we were still able to solve the problem at hand with a bare minimum all-natural approach.

 Based on the number of total mango molecules, sodium molecules, and sugar molecules, we pretty much had to stop there to keep the drink isotonic at 280 mOsm/L. Although, we tried throwing more ingredients in the mix, experimenting with different levels and types of sodium salts, percentages of carbohydrate, and fruits we found that the less is more approach worked the best.
 For example, any more sodium or additional ingredients and we risked making a solution with too high of an osmolarity which could result in significant gastro-intestinal distress and even diarrhea.
 In contrast, any less sodium than what’s found in blood and we wouldn’t maximize the amount of fluid retained in the vascular space before the kidneys would filter the excess water because of changes in blood pressure or sodium concentration.

 In the end, this product is intended for one specific purpose – to maximize hydration before an event that’s about to punish the participant with a heavy dose of dehydration.
 Our solution was to create a product that increases the total sodium and water reserve within the body.
-Not only is this useful for athletes who know they won’t be able to drink enough to match their sweat losses, it’s also been extremely useful for athletes who know that they lose more sodium that our Exercise Hydration Mix provides them.
+Not only is this useful for athletes who know they won’t be able to drink enough to match their sweat losses, it’s also been extremely useful for athletes who know that they lose more sodium that our Sport Hydration Mix provides them.
 Ultimately, dehydration is about a loss of both water and sodium and our Hyper Hydration Mix helps athletes to maintain both.
 And since it’s sometimes hard to get a handle on how much sodium or water you’re about to lose, then sometimes the simplest solution is to just start with more of what you know you’re going to lose and that you know you can’t afford to lose.

 Concerns with the Solution: